 Like Joseph and Moses, David is also a type of Christ.
-All three exhibit in their lives the dichotomy of suffering through rejection and glorification afterwards.
+All three exhibit in their lives these two aspects: suffering through rejection and glorification afterwards.
 They experienced what Christ says of Himself: “Was it not necessary for the Christ to suffer these things and to enter into His glory?”
 (Lk 24:26).
 Thus the psalms many times interpret Christ’s feelings and experiences.

 Several types of parallelism can be distinguished.
-We will mention two of them, making the meaning clear:
+We will mention two of them, through which the meaning becomes clear: